General Information

 Databases

 The library’s databases present articles and abstracts in two different formats: PDF or HTML.
 HTML articles may be read by “read aloud” software very easily.
 PDFs can present some issues.
 PDF accessibility depends on how the articles were scanned.
 In some cases, security features (to prevent the document from being altered) may interfere with a PDFs accessibility.
-The software Read&Write Gold can convert inaccessible PDFs for screen readers.
-Current UWM students, faculty and staff can download a free copy of Read&Write Gold for home use.
+The software Read&Write can convert inaccessible PDFs for screen readers.
+Current UWM students, faculty and staff can download a free copy of Read&Write for home use.

 Some database vendors like Ebsco and Gale also have a built in read aloud or listen option for their Full Text HTML articles.